87tana/SemanticSegmentation-in-Medical-Imaging/README.md

 I used standard metrics such as IoU, Dice, precision, and recall to evaluate the performance of each model.
 For an explanation of these metrics, please refer to this Medium article.
 I use a threshold of 0.5 to generate the prediction masks from the probability maps.

-### Dataset

-The dataset, sourced from [kaggle](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation), consists of 2146 images with tumors annotated in COCO Segmentation format.
-It's part of the TumorSeg Computer Vision Project, which focuses on Semantic Segmentation and aims to accurately identify tumor regions within Medical Images using advanced techniques

 ### Final experiment